-During this procedure, the doctor places a thin catheter into the diseased vein.
+During the Radiofrequency Ablation procedure, the doctor places a thin catheter into the diseased vein.
 The catheter emits radio waves, causing the tip of the catheter to heat up and the vein to close.
 Once the doctor removes the catheter, the vein begins to heal.

 RFA is often used to treat the saphenous veins which carry blood from the ankle, lower leg, and thigh to the femoral vein in the thigh.
 Radiofrequency ablation is nearly 100% effective with little to no recovery time required.

 After Vein Treatment

-After either treatment, we require patients to wear a compression stocking, this helps the treated vein to stay closed and speeds up the healing process.
+After either treatment, we require patients to wear compression stockings.
+These help the treated vein to stay closed and also speeds up the healing process.
 You will have a follow-up appointment shortly after to make sure the vein treatment was successful.
 If any diseased veins remain, we use ultrasound-guided sclerotherapy to complete the treatment.

 Choosing the Best Vein Treatment for You

 The Vein Institute performs both radiofrequency ablation and endovenous laser ablation as a walk-in and walk-out treatments within our clinic.
 To learn more about these treatments for varicose veins, talk with one of our specialists today.